Keeping the Home Fires Burning: Look How Far We’ve Come!

 3rd grade – If you did not receive your Bible please see Cindy in the office.
 Participation project: straighten pew racks beginning Jan.
 2020

 4th grade – Be sure to attend the 4th gr.
 Fun Evening next Spring.
-Participation project: straighten pew racks as scheduled.
+Thank you for straightening pew racks during 2019.

-5th grade – The Fall/Winter devotionals are ready.
-You will study Communion during Lent.
+5th grade – Please deliver Jan./Feb./March devotionals – they are ready .
+Your class will study Communion during Lent.
 Celebration of Communion on Maundy Thursday, April 9th.
 Participation: Deliver devotionals

-6th grade – Class Retreat at church Friday, March 13th-Saturday, March 14th.
-We will study the Lord’s Prayer.
+6th grade – We will study the Lord’s Prayer at our retreat .
 Participation: Acolyte throughout the year as scheduled

 The Columbarium at Our Savior’s offers perpetually endowed care for the remains of those who choose cremation.
 It is a place of peace, solitude, and prayer restoring the ancient practice of church burial.
 If you would like to learn more about the Columbarium, please make an appointment with Cindy in the church office by calling 218-263-7422.
 An optional payment plan is available.